gertvdb/iso3166/README.md

 Description
 -----------
-This module provides a country manager enrich plugin to add extra country specific information to the drupal country manager.
-It decorates the country manager with 2 new methods to provide and search an enriched country list.
+This module provides countries and contintents based on the official iso3166 data.
+It provides both countries and continents as plugins and maps them together.
+Since the countries and continents are plugin the end user can easily add it's own or override the existing.

 Installation
 ------------